HAL Combat Air Teaming System: Components

-CATS Warrior
+CATS Warrior (UCAV)

 CATS Warrior will be powered by an improved version of HAL PTAE-7 in a twin turbojet engine configuration which was previously used in DRDO Lakshya.
-Like the loyal wingman drone, it is also an unmanned stealth platform which can be controlled by the Mothership CATS MAX in formation of 2-4 warrior drone from as far as 150 kilometer and is able to fly alongside it to accomplish tasks such as scouting, absorbing enemy fire or even attacking the targets if necessary with its internal weapons.
+Similar in operational role to the Australian Boeing MQ-28 Ghost Bat drone, it serves as an unmanned stealth platform which can be controlled by the Mothership CATS MAX in formation of 2-4 warrior drone from as far as 150 kilometer and is able to fly alongside it to accomplish tasks such as scouting, absorbing enemy fire or even attacking the targets if necessary with its internal weapons.
 With 700 km of maximum range for self-destruct suicide missions, CATS Warrior can also carry a payload of 24 ALFA-S up to 350 km for release and safely return to base.
 HAL is going to invest ₹390 Crore ($53.5 Million) for the development of CATS Warrior platform for which the company management already gave its approval as of February 2021.
 The integration with CATS MAX will take 1–2 years and first flights is scheduled for 2024–25.

-CATS Hunter
+CATS Hunter (ALCM)

-With KEPD 350 like appearance, the CATS Hunter will weigh 600 kg and will be powered by a single HAL PTAE-7 turbojet engine.
+With a KEPD 350 like appearance, the CATS Hunter will weigh 600 kg and will be powered by a single HAL PTAE-7 turbojet engine.
 It is designed as a low observable standoff air-launched cruise missile that can be integrated into CATS MAX, Mirage 2000, Jaguar or Su-30MKI and will consist of an interchangeable weapon carriage section based on mission profile that can carry 250 kg of unitary warhead or cluster munition with a striking range of 200-300 km.
 Once the payload is dropped at the designated target, CATS Hunter will be able to return and can be recovered through a two tier parachute system.
 It will use multiple global navigation satellite system (GNSS) and terrain contour matching (TERCOM) with mid-flight updates for guidance and an imaging seeker that can help in automatic target acquisition during terminal phase.